 No, it must take place during the time in which pupils are taught.

 No, it must not be used in this way and, equally, teachers cannot be directed to undertake specific activities during this time.

 Should teachers be reimbursed PPA time if they lose it, for example, because of a school trip or another one-off event?

 Yes, the minimum entitlement must be maintained in these circumstances.
+This also applies to part time workers.
 There is no reimbursement, however, for loss of PPA time through sickness absence or leave of absence.